 Celgene sells the drug under strict regulations to prevent pregnancies while patients are on therapy, said Greg Geissman, a spokesman for the company.
 Thalomid had $339 million in revenue last year.
 Celgene also sells a next-generation therapy, Revlimid, which drew $3.2 billion in 2011 sales for multiple myeloma and myelodysplastic syndromes.

 The results warrant a larger study to evaluate thalidomide or Revlimid’s effects on cough in IPF, and potentially to assess whether they may work to treat the disease itself, Horton said.
-There’s no approved treatment for IPF in the U.S.; InterMune Inc. (ITMN), a biotechnology company based in Brisbane, California, sells Esbriet in the European Union and is in late-stage trials in the U.S.
+There’s no approved treatment for IPF in the U.S.; InterMune Inc. (ITMN:US), a biotechnology company based in Brisbane, California, sells Esbriet in the European Union and is in late-stage trials in the U.S.

 The results published today “will encourage patients and frustrate them because thalidomide is not FDA-approved for this indication and they’re not going to be able to get this,” Horton said.
 “My goal is to gain enough interest” to do further studies, she said.